-In November/December 2017 I'll be skiing from Hercules Inlet to the Geographic South Pole.
+In 2019 I'll be skiing from Hercules Inlet to the Geographic South Pole.
+Dates are yet to be confirmed as the exact timings will be dictated by a number of factors.
 The journey covers a distance of about 700 miles, give or take a few miles (I'm hoping to avoid adding any extra).
 During the course of the ski I'll be climbing to a height of about 3,000 metres.
 Temperatures can dip as low as minus 40 C (and lower, but let's not think about that).
 In order to keep the cold at bay I'll be wearing lots of warm layers and eating an awful lot of fat and sugar, including chocolate - who said there are no plus points to skiing such a huge distance.

 To be honest, I'd quite like to stop and talk more about chocolate, but you want to know about this epic journey...

 Why are We Going to the South Pole?

 No, that isn't a typo - we are going to the South Pole.
 So many amazing people have worked, and contiue to work, hard to support this journey and I felt it rude not to find a way for them to share both the limelight and the experience.
 The tried and tested way of recounting any kind of expedition is through show and tell - a bit like being invited over to see your friends or relatives holiday photos (it’s a mere 30 years after the last time this happened and I still shiver at the thought).
 We do love photos and stories.
 We live in an age where internet access is available almost everywhere in the world which is why we're going to do something a little different.

 There's internet access in the polar regions.
 But don't get too excited - connectivity is via satellite and the current speed is about 2.4kbps - 0.0024MB (slower than the internet connection I had back in 1999)!